csleemooo/Physics_informed_unsupervised_deep_learning_for_adaptive_holographic_imaging/README.md

 Also, trained network parameters used in this study can be downloaded from [here](https://drive.google.com/drive/folders/1Y6R8plKylzHNT4wkBEA4GeOreY9id1xm?usp=sharing.).
 Download folders and put them to **./model_parameters** folder.

 ### Demonstration of simultaneous reconstruction of complex amplitude and object distance
 Here, simultaneous reconstruction of complex amplitude and distance range from single hologram intensity measurement is demonstrated.
-By integrating parameterized forward model with CycleGAN architecture, the proposed method can successfully reconstruct complex amplitude and object distance.
+By integrating parameterized forward model with CycleGAN architecture, the proposed method can successfully reconstruct complex amplitude and object distance simultaneously.
 Run the following command.
 ```
 python result./result_fig2.py
 ```
 Running time(CPU): 5s

 ### Demonstration of adaptive holographic imaging
-Reconstructed complex amplitude of polystyrene microsphere from four different methods -U-Net, CycleGAN, PhaseGAN, and the proposed- and ground truth images are compared.
 The networks were trained in the situation where only single-dpeth hologram intensity measurements can be acquired.
-This situation  Run the following command.
+As the proposed model parameterized the physical degree of freedom (i.e. distance), more robust reconstruction results can be observed.
+Complex amplitude of polystyrene microsphere reconstructed from four different methods -U-Net, CycleGAN, PhaseGAN, and the proposed- and corresponding ground truth images are compared.
+Run the following command.
 ```
 python result./result_fig3.py
 ```